 Why it’s preferable to remove wisdom teeth earlier in life

 Between the ages of 15 and 25, when most patients have their wisdom teeth removed, the roots of the wisdom teeth haven’t yet had time to fully form.
 Since the teeth aren’t firmly anchored in place, it’s easiest to remove them at this time.
 The surgery is less complicated and the recovery time is relatively short.
-Extraction earlier in life also reduces the risk of damage to nearby nerves.
+Tooth extraction earlier in life also reduces the risk of damage to nearby nerves.
 In short, wisdom teeth extraction earlier in life is preferable because the outcome is generally more predictable and favorable.

 Is it too late to get my wisdom teeth out?